S&DJR 7F 2-8-0: 53808

 No. 88/53808 is owned by the Somerset & Dorset Railway Trust (SDRT), based on the Mid-Hants Railway.
 Purchased for preservation in 1969, it returned to service following restoration at the West Somerset Railway in August 1987 in BR Black (with the Early Crest), and ran up to Spring 1996 when it was withdrawn for overhaul, during which time it only made one visit away from the WSR, to the Severn Valley Railway in September 1995.

 After overhaul it returned to service in December 2005 in S&DJR blue livery, which it never carried in service.
 Again based at the WSR it made three return visits to the SVR in March 2007, March 2008 and September 2014, as well as first time visits to the Mid-Hants Railway in September 2010, and the Great Central Railway in October 2011, before being withdrawn for overhaul in October 2014.
-This second overhaul was completed in February 2016, with the engine being repainted back into BR black (with the Late Crest) and the number 53808.
-As of autumn 2020 the locomotive is now based at the Mid-Hants Railway for the remainder of the boiler ticket.
+This second overhaul was completed in February 2016, with the engine being repainted back into BR black (with the Late Crest) and its BR number 53808.
+From autumn 2020 the locomotive is now based at the Mid-Hants Railway and in November 2023 the locomotive was withdrawn from service for overhaul after working its final trains on 4 November 2023.
+At present no confirmation has been made regarding when the engines overhaul will commence.